-42-28.
-As indicated in the four fundamentals for professionalism, an overall appropriate and enabling working environment is critical to the success of any professionalisation initiative.
-The organisational environment will have to be prepared for the implications of the professional development initiative.
-Considerations in this regard may include leadership and management buy-in, equipping supervisors with new skills, enhancing policies and procedures, confirming new partnerships for development, and engaging differently on funding required for this initiative.

-43.29.
-The enabling environment needs to be addressed at two levels:

-- a) Enablers that allow the professionalisation initiative to function (e.g. funding, human resource management capacity, policies and practices, etc.); and - b) Enablers that allow the SAI to embrace the outcomes of the new professionalisation initiative in the workplace (e.g. procedures that cater for the utilisation of the newly acquired knowledge and skills).
+- 29) The organisational environment will have to be prepared for the implications of the professional development initiative.
+Considerations in this regard may include leadership and management buy-in, equipping supervisors with new skills, enhancing policies and procedures, confirming new partnerships for development, and engaging differently on funding required for this initiative. - 30) The enabling environment needs to be addressed at two levels: - a) Enablers that allow the professionalisation initiative to function (e.g. funding, human resource management capacity, policies, practices, learning management systems, etc.); and - b) Enablers that allow the SAI to embrace the outcomes of the new professionalisation initiative in the workplace (e.g. procedures that cater for the utilisation of the newly acquired knowledge and skills).